captionpoint/CaptionPoint-Server/public/will.md

 The best thing I’ve ever seen in my life.
 ---
 ## JOHN:
-The hush of the crowd—silent—
+The hush of the crowd—
+--
+silent—
 ---
 ## ALICE:
-Neither bird nor bell as Burbage leans over his Cordelia—
+Neither bird nor bell as Burbage leans over his Cordelia…
 ---
 ## BURBAGE:
 “Look on her!
 Look!”
+---
+## BURBAGE:
 “Her lips!”
+---
+## BURBAGE:
 “Look there!
 Look there…”
 ---
 ## HENRY:
-A flood of weeping, the whole Globe weeping.
+A flood of weeping.
 ---
 ## HENRY:
-But silent.
+The whole Globe weeping.
 ---
+## HENRY:
+But *silent*.
+---
 ## JOHN:
 What a thing it was.
 ---
 ## BURBAGE:
 I thought they hated it at first.
+---
+## BURBAGE:
 “Why aren’t you wailing, groundlings?”
+---
+## BURBAGE:
 “You are witness to a goddamn masterpiece.”
 ---
 ## ALICE:
-No.
+No…
+--
-No they were with you every minute.
+No, they were with you every minute.
+---
+## ALICE:
 They always were.
+---
+## ALICE:
 Maybe not for *Titus*.
 ---
 ## JOHN: